Symmetric and K\"ahler--Einstein Fano polygons: Introduction

-For toric Fano varieties, we have the following nice characterization for the existence of a K\"ahler--Einstein metric, many part of which can be regarded as a generalization of the smooth case treated in \cite{Mabuchi}. \begin{theorem} $($\cite{WZ}, \cite{SZ}, \cite{BB}$)$ A toric Fano variety admits a K\"ahler--Einstein metric if and only if the barycenter of the corresponding moment polytope is the origin. \end{theorem}
+In this note we consider toric Fano varieties.
+Recall that the class of toric Fano varieties up to isomorphism has a one-to-one correspondence with the class of Fano polytopes up to unimodular transformation.
+Here, a {\em Fano polytope} of dimension $n$ is a full dimensional convex lattice polytope in $\mathbb{R}^n$ such that the vertices are primitive lattice points and the origin is an interior point.
+See \cite{KN} for more details.
+Under this one-to-one correspondence, many of the algebro-geometric properties can be understood by means of convex geometry.
+Now it is natural to ask the following question.

-Recall that the class of toric Fano varieties of dimension $n$ up to isomorphism has a one-to-one correspondence with the class of Fano polytopes of dimension $n$ up to unimodular transformation.
-Here, a \emph{Fano polytope} of dimension $n$ is a full dimensional convex lattice polytope in $\mathbb{R}^n$ such that the vertices are primitive lattice points and the origin is an interior point.
+\begin{question} Which convex geometric properties of a Fano polytope determine the existence of a K\"ahler--Einstein metric on the corresponding toric Fano variety? \end{question}

-Let $P$ be a Fano polytope and $P^\ast$ be its dual polytope.
-If the barycenter of $P^\ast$ is the origin then the corresponding Fano variety admits a K\"ahler--Einstein metric by Theorem \ref{SZBB}.
-A lattice polytope $P$ in $\mathbb{R}^n$ is said to be \emph{symmetric} if the origin is the unique point of $\mathbb{R}^n$ fixed by every automorphisms of $P$ onto itself.
-A toric Fano variety is said to be \emph{symmetric} if the corresponding Fano polytope is symmetric.
+One complete answer to Question \ref{CG=>KE} is given by the following purely convex geometric characterization for the existence of the K\"ahler-Einstein metric, which is further generalized for toric log Fano pairs in \cite[Theorem 1.2]{BB}.